BY PASTOR T. O. BANSO

 1.You experience a glorious transformation.
 That was what happened to Moses after spending 40 days and 40 nights before the LORD to receive the Ten Commandments, which he had earlier broken.
 He had thrown out of his hands the two tablets of stone and broke them.
 Moses was expressing his anger at Israel’s sin of idolatry, which Aaron had led the people into in his absence.
 Aaron had made a golden calf for the people while Moses was away, the first time, to receive the Ten Commandments.

 When Moses returned with the new tablets, the people couldn’t look at his face.
 It had become radiant because he had spoken to the LORD.
 The glory of the LORD was upon him.
-He had to cover his face with a veil after speaking to the Israelites until the next time he would go to speak with the LORD (Exo 34:28-35; 2 Cor 3:13).
+He had to cover his face with a veil after speaking to the Israelites until the next time he would go to speak with the LORD (Exodus 34:28-35; 2 Corinthians 3:13).

 In His presence, confusion and ignorance are dealt with.
-Prov 28:5 says, “Evil men do not understand justice, but those who seek the LORD understand all” (NKJV).
+Proverbs 28:5 says, “Evil men do not understand justice, but those who seek the LORD understand all” (NKJV).

 Thank God Jezebel forced him to be alone where God met him!
 If Elijah had asked God earlier, he probably would have been told everything he heard from God during that encounter.
 The death threat of Jezebel wouldn’t have made him ask God to kill him before his time rather than Jezebel killing him.